Close

 COST AUDITORS

-Pursuant to Section 148 of the Companies Act, 2013 read with the Companies (Cost record and Audit) Rules, 2014 and based on the recommendations of the Audit Committee, the Board of Directors at its meeting held on February 15th 2023, has approved the re-appointment of M/s.
-Shome & Banerjee (Firm Registration Number 000001) as the Cost Auditors of the Company for the Financial Year 2021-22 to conduct audit of the Cost Records, maintained by the Company As required under the Companies Act, 2013, a resolution seeking approval for the remuneration payable to the Cost Auditors forms part of the Notice convening the ensuring Annual General Meeting of the Company.
+Pursuant to Section 148 of the Companies Act, 2013 read with the Companies (Cost record and Audit) Rules, 2014 and based on the recommendations of the Audit Committee, the Board of Directors at its meeting held on 15th February,2023 has approved the appointment of M/s.
+Shome & Banerjee (Firm Registration Number 000001) as the Cost Auditors ofthe Company for the Financial Year 2022-23 to conduct audit of the Cost Records, maintained by the Company as required under the Companies Act, 2013, a resolution seeking approval for the remuneration payable to the Cost Auditors was ratified by the shareholders at their Annual General Meeting held on 29th May, 2023 ofthe Company.

-The Cost Audit Report for the Financial Year ended on March 31,2022 was filed with Central Government in specified forms within the due date by the Cost Auditors of the Company.
-The Report of the Cost Auditors for the Financial Year ended on March 31, 2022is under finalization and will be filed with the MCA within the prescribed period.
+The Cost Audit Report for the Financial Year ended on March 31, 2021 was filed with Central Government in specified forms within the due date by the Cost Auditors ofthe Company.
+The Report ofthe Cost Auditors for the Financial Year ended on March 31, 2022 is under finalization and will be filed with the MCA within the prescribed period.

 INTERNAL AUDITORS

-Pursuant to the provisions of Section 138 of the Companies Act, 2013 read with Rule 13 of (The Companies (Accounts) Rules 2014) and based on the recommendations of the Audit Committee, the Board of Directors of the Company at its meeting held on 26th February, 2023, has approved the appointment of M/s Das & Prasad, Chartered Accountants, (Firm Registration Number 303054E) as the Internal Auditor of the Company for the financial year 2022-23 to conduct the internal audit of the Company.
+Pursuant to the provisions of Section 138 of the Companies Act, 2013 read with Rule 13 of (The Companies (Accounts) Rules 2014) and since the Committee of the Board of Directors of the Company were reconstituted by the Board in its meeting held on 15th February, 2023 the appointment of M/s Das & Prasad, Chartered Accountants, (Firm Registration Number 303054E) as the Internal Auditor of the Company for the financial year 2022-23 to conduct the internal audit of the Company was ratified by the Board as recommended by Audit Committee in its meeting held on 26th April, 2023.

 SECRETARIAL AUDIT